 - 34. Open deck means a deck having no significant fire risk that at least is open on both ends/sides, or is open on one end and is provided with adequate natural ventilation that is effective over the entire length of the deck through permanent openings distributed in the side plating or deckhead. - 35.
 Risk is an expression for the combination of the likelihood and the severity of the consequences. - 36.
 Reference temperature means the temperature corresponding to the vapour pressure of the fuel in a fuel tank at the set pressure of the pressure relief valves (PRVs). - 37.
 Secondary barrier is the liquid-resisting outer element of a fuel containment system designed to afford temporary containment of any envisaged leakage of liquid fuel through the primary barrier and to prevent the lowering of the temperature of the ship's structure to an unsafe level. - 38.
 Semi-enclosed space means a space where the natural conditions of ventilation are notably different from those on open deck due to the presence of structure such as roofs, windbreaks and bulkheads and which are so arranged that dispersion of gas may not occur.
 [See Guidance] - 39.
 Source of release means a point or location from which a gas, vapour, mist or liquid may be released into the atmosphere so that an explosive atmosphere could be formed. - 40.
 Unacceptable loss of power means that it is not possible to sustain or restore normal operation of the propulsion machinery in the event of one of the essential auxiliaries becoming inoperative, in accordance with SOLAS regulation II-1/26.3. - 41.
-Vapour pressure is the equilibrium pressure of the saturated vapour above the liquid, expressed in MPa absolute at a specified temperature.
+Vapour pressure means the equilibrium pressure of the saturated vapour above the liquid, expressed in MPa absolute at a specified temperature. - 42.
+Ship constructed on after 1 January 2024 means: (2023) - for which the building contract is placed on or after 1 January 2024 (in the absence of a building contract, the keels of which are laid or which are at a similar stage of construction on or after 1 July 2024); or - (2) the delivery of which is on or after 1 January 2028.